aatishb/attiny-examples/README.md

-# How to get started programming the ATTiny
+# Get started programming the ATTiny

-These are a few example sketches to program the ATTiny85 using your Arduino.
-The ATTiny is a small, programmable microcontroller that costs < $1.
+These are a few example sketches to program the ATTiny85 using the Arduino software.
+The ATTiny is a tiny programmable microcontroller that costs < $1.
 It works great as a low-cost, smaller and less powerful alternative to an Arduino.

 We used the Tiny AVR programmer to program the ATTiny, following [these instuctions](https://learn.sparkfun.com/tutorials/re-programming-the-lilytiny--lilytwinkle).